 Participants who have joined a presenter’s session will stay logged in to that session until texting “leave” or after 24 hours of inactivity

 If you wish to substitute a reserved keyword for the auto-generated response codes, you may need to upgrade your plan.
 Keep in mind that all reserved keywords come from the same globally shared word bank.
 This means you may only reserve keywords that are not currently in use.
 You can usually resolve this issue by adding a number or letter, such as HOUSE1 instead of HOUSE.

 You can assign reserved keywords to your poll response options while in the Edit menu of each poll.
-This menu can be accessed by clicking a poll’s Edit link on your My Polls page or by opening a poll and selecting Edit on the bottom right side of the poll.
+This menu can be accessed by clicking a poll’s Edit link on your Activities page or by opening a poll and selecting Edit on the bottom right side of the poll.
 You can also click the ‘Customize code’ link under the Keywords option on the ‘How people can respond’ panel.

 In the response code column, you can type in the custom keyword you would like to reserve for each option.
 The system will tell you if the keyword is available.

 If you are not able to type in a keyword, it means you are on a plan that does include reserved keywords and will need to upgrade to use this feature.